Dhle11/Restuarant-Reservation-App/README.md

-A restaurant's existing reservations can be tracked with this app.
-The app will show all reservations for today, and you can use the option to view reservations for upcoming dates.
-It offers an easy-to-use user interface for adding new tables and making changes to reservations.
-Users can utilize the search interface on their mobile device to look up all reservations, whether recent and old.
+This app is for restaurants.
+Users can create, update, view, delete reservations, as well as seat them at varius tables within the restaurant.
+An existing reservations can be tracked with this app.
+The app will show all reservations for today, and user able to view upcoming and previous date's reservations.
+User can adding new tables and seat a reservatio.
+Users can look up reservations by using the search function to look up customer's phone number.

+# Restaurant Reservation App
-Live demo:
+Live site:

 ## Installation